 some new to us photos from Pete Garrard of the unit in 1970 at the end of its operational life

 The second London Air Traffic Control Centre, preceded by Uxbridge and succeeded by West Drayton.
-Malcolm Hemming has provided the colour aerial view of SATCC and a treasure trove of black and white pictures of SATCC which are reproduced below, plus an early London airways map and an A Watch staff list.
-Malcolm also provided links to two pages in the Flightglobal Archive relating to London area control in the early 1950s.
+Malcolm Hemming has provided the colour aerial view of SATCC and a treasure trove of black and white pictures of SATCC which are reproduced below, plus an early London airways map and an A Watch staff list

 THE SOUTHERN AIR TRAFFIC CONTROL CENTRE